Student Code of Conduct | ser-ninos

 • Assisting (directly or indirectly) with the promotion of any behavior prohibited by this Code of Student Conduct

 Within three school days of receiving the Student Code of Conduct violation report, the Principal will schedule a conference with the student’s parent, teacher, and the student.
-At the conference, with the Principal or appropriate administrator the student will be informed of the misconduct for which he or she is charged and be given an opportunity to give his or her version of the incident.
+At the conference, with the Principal or appropriate administrator, the student will be informed of the misconduct for which he or she is charged and be given an opportunity to give his or her version of the incident.
 Until a conference can be held the Principal may place a student in:

 • Another appropriate classroom